-- > Provide a framework in which sensitive discussions can take place - > Prepare pupils for puberty, and give them an understanding of sexual development and the importance of health and hygiene - > Help pupils develop feelings of self-respect, confidence and empathy - > Create a positive culture around issues of sexuality and relationships - > Teach pupils the correct vocabulary to describe themselves and their bodies
+- >Provide a framework in which sensitive discussions can take place - Prepare pupils for puberty, and give them an understanding of sexual development and the importance of health and hygiene - >Help pupils develop feelings of self-respect, confidence and empathy - Create a positive culture around issues of sexuality and relationships - > Teach pupils the correct vocabulary to describe themselves and their bodies

 Colton Hills is a diverse, inner-city school catering for students from a wide range of backgrounds and cultures.
-Our curriculum is underpinned by a dedicated Life Skills curriculum which seeks to prepare our students for adult life effectively.
-We do this by arming them with the skills and information necessary to take their place in the wider world, and to achieve the aims of our strapline: Confidence, Happiness, Courage and Success.
+Our curriculum is underpinned by a dedicated PSHE curriculum which seeks to prepare our students for adult life effectively.
+We do this by arming them with the skills and information necessary to take their place in the wider world, and to achieve the aims of our school development plan.